Recursive Prime Factorizations: Dyck Words as Numbers: Conclusion: Research Directions and Possible Applications

 We see interesting patterns in $S$.
-For example, the first member of the $i$th stripe in $S$ is the prime number $p_{i}$, and no member $m$ exists in $S_{i}$ such that the spelling of $m$ entails the spelling of $p_{i}$.
-Also, the sequence of last terms of stripes in $S$ may be expressed as $(2, 2^{2}, 2^{2^{2}},2^{2^{2^{2}}})$.
-Do these patterns hold for all stripes of semilength $\geq 2$?
-What other patterns characterize stripes?
-Do these patterns suggest a nonnumerical algorithm for finding the successor of Dyck natural $w$, i.e., $\upgamma_{\mathbb{N}_{r}}(\upalpha_{\mathbb{N}_{r_{\text{min}}}}(w) + 1)$?
-And so we are led to the next question:
+For example, the first member of the $i$th stripe in $S$ is the prime number $p_{i}$, and no term exists in $S_{i}$ such that its spelling entails the spelling of an earlier term.
+Also, the sequence of last terms of stripes in $S$ may be expressed as $(2, 2^{2}, 2^{2^{2}},2^{2^{2^{2}}})$, i.e., as base-2 tetration.

-\subsection{Can We Develop an Algorithm to Compute the Successor of a Dyck Natural Number in Polynomial Time?}